Top Banana (film): Plot

-In New York City in the early 1950s, Jerry Biffle (Phil Silvers) is the star of the Blendo Soap Program.
+In New York City in the early 1950s, Jerry Biffle is the star of the Blendo Soap Program.
 He has been invited to participate in an autograph-signing party for his new book at an important department store.
-He meets Sally Peters (Judy Lynn), one of the department store models, and makes her part of his TV troupe.
-As part of his campaign to court Sally, Jerry gets Cliff Lane (Danny Scholl), the tenor of his TV company, to sing to her over the phone.
+He meets Sally Peters, one of the department store models, and makes her part of his TV troupe.
+As part of his campaign to court Sally, Jerry gets Cliff Lane, the tenor of his TV company, to sing to her over the phone.
 When Sally and Cliff meet, they fall in love, with Biffle ignorant of the complications.

 Biffle engineers a big publicity wedding between Cliff and "a girl", not knowing that Sally is the girl.
 To further complicate his life, Jerry learns that he is about to lose his sponsor.
 The publicity elopement between his girl and Cliff almost shatters his entire career and life.

 When it seems that his whole world will cave in, Jerry's sponsor comes up with a new format for the Blendo program and, as far as Jerry is concerned, the day is saved.